rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 ```
 //- visit the nodes in a given range of (relative) levels
-//- node.level in [1,+Infinity] returns a node's (absolute) level
+//- node.level in [1,+Inf] returns a node's (absolute) node level
-//- the root node of a tree has a level value of 1
+//- the root node of a tree has a node level value of 1
+//- first visit all nodes at level n, then those at level n+1, etc.

 traverseBFS(root, min, max) begin
   assert((1 <= min) && (min <= max))